cbrandlehner/homebridge-daikin-local/README.md

-# homebridge-daikin
+# homebridge-daikin-2019

 Supports Daikin Air Conditioners on HomeBridge

-Initially will be built to support talking to a Daikin BRP072A42 Wifi Adapter for a FTXS series Split System Air Conditioner, and once that's working, aim to add support for other Daikin Wifi adapters and Air Conditioners as the information becomes available

 # Installation

-The following will install HomeBridge-Daikin.
-In it's current form, it does retrieves sensor and mode data from Daikin Systems, and allows you to set modes and target temperatures.
+The following will install HomeBridge-Daikin-2019.
+It retrieves sensor and mode data from Daikin Systems, and allows you to set modes and target temperatures.
 The install may require you to run as an administrator (using a different login or sudo)

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-daikin
+2. Install this plugin using: npm install -g homebridge-daikin-2019
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

-IMPORTANT

-If you installed a version prior to 0.0.10, please do the following to reinstall plugin to avoid a critical crash:

-1. sudo npm uninstall -g homebridge-daikin
-2. sudo npm install -g homebridge-daikin

-You do not need to change your config.json file if you have the Daikin Accessory entry from previous versions

 # Configuration